-The bitch heat cycle and the pregnancy are both essential components of successful dog breeding.
+The bitch heat cycle and her pregnancy are both essential components of successful dog breeding.
 You must understand these perfectly (and it’s not rocket science) in order to put all the chances on your side for a successful litter.

 Let’s start with what comes first: the season and the heat cycle.
 There are four phases forming a cycle that repeats itself throughout a female dog’s life:

 - The Proestrus Stage (9 to 11 days) — start of the heat/season, her oestrogen levels start rising and her body and mood are both changing

 - The Oestrus Stage (9 to 11 days) — eggs are released from ovaries, male and female are both attracted to each other and mating should occur during this window